 What have I cut out this year?

 I chose not to include some of my usual staples this year because they don’t aline with the keto diet.
+They are not keto plants.
 Most are high carb or high sugar content, and so not ones I want to tempt myself with or actually use.

 - Sweet peas